-However, if you’re looking for some more privacy, there are private hot springs that you can book by the hour.
-After a quick walk around Wulai we found numerous spas along the main streets.
-However, some of the really good spas and hotels are located just a couple of minutes walk from the Wulai bus stop.
+If you’re looking for privacy, there are private hot springs that you can book by the hour.
+After a quick walk around Wulai, we found numerous spas along the main streets.
+However, the premium spas and hotels are located just a couple of minutes walk from the Wulai bus stop, away from the town.

-We booked ourselves an hour in a private hot spring at Volando Urai.
-The private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
-The spa was clean and the staff were very friendly.
-I can personally recommend Volando Urai (see our personal hot spring room below).
+We booked ourselves an hour in a private hot spring room at Volando Urai.
+Our private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
+The spa was clean, and the staff were very friendly.
+I can personally recommend Volando Urai (check out this view from our personal hot spring room).

-Another popular spa in Wulai is the Pause Landis (close to Volando Urai).
-The hotel has several open air themed rooms and their public baths are also open-air, overlooking the river.
+Other popular spas and hotels in Wulai include the Pause Landis (close to Volando Urai), and the Full Moon Spa.
+Pause Landis has several open-air themed private rooms, and their public baths are also open-air, overlooking the river.

 Like most places in Taiwan, food is another attraction in Wulai.
-On our way to Wulai, our taxi driver told us that we had try the sausages that are sold on the streets.
+On our way to Wulai, our taxi driver requested us to try the sausages that are sold on the streets.
 Apparently, Wulai sausages are quite famous.
 And I agree with him, they were delicious!

 For the most part of the day, access to vehicles is prohibited on Pubu Road.
 This makes the journey even more serene.

 I really love cities that are so close to nature.
-It took us less than an hour to get to Wulai from Taipei and we really wished we had more than a day to soak in all the natural beauty – the turquoise river, the green lush mountains, and the blue skies.
+It took us less than an hour to get to Wulai from Taipei, and we really wished we had more than a day to soak in all the natural beauty.
+The turquoise river, the green lush mountains, and the blue skies were all so memorable.